Section outline

 • The ECBOCES Administrative Unit (AU) has adopted the state definition for gifted students.

 • ECBOCES works closely with member districts to provide recommended guidelines, resources, and tools that align with state rules, recommendations and best practices for gifted student identification.
-We believe that outstanding abilities are present in students from all cultural groups and across all economic strata.
+We recognize that outstanding abilities are present in students from all cultural groups and across all economic strata.
 All efforts are made to ensure cultural fairness in the screening and identification process.
 A complete Body of Evidence that includes both qualitative and quantitative measures is collected on a student before a team decision is made to identify a student for gifted education programming.
 Member districts strive to provide identified students with gifted programming congruent with their identified needs.
 All programming options are dependent upon the resources, funding, and personnel available in each individual district.
-Students identified in the area of Psychomotor will be given appropriate accommodations as noted on their Advanced Learning Plans.

 Screening